Vancouver Island Communities

 Ditidaht

-The Ditidaht village is right on Nitinat Lake, services in Ditidaht include a small motel, gas station, campsite, and a food store, all are run by the Ditidaht people.
-Camping facilities are available at the lake recreation site which is situated in a grove of giant spruce trees, there are 53 campsites here.
+Ditidadt, Vancouver island, BCThe Ditidaht village is right on Nitinat Lake.
+Services in Ditidaht include a small motel, a gas station, a campsite, and a food store, all of which are run by the Ditidaht people.
+Camping facilities are available at the lake recreation site, which is situated in a grove of giant spruce trees.
+There are 53 campsites here.
 Drive through the village to reach this site.
-There is a boat launch about halfway down the lake, close to Doobah Creek where you can put in to shorten the run down the lake.
+There is a boat launch about halfway down the lake, close to Doobah Creek, where you can put in to shorten the run down the lake.
 Read More….

 Duncan

-The city of Duncan is named after William Duncan, a pioneer who moved from Ontario to BC in May 1862.
-He arrived in the Cowichan Bay area along with about a hundred other settlers that were looking to settle on Vancouver Island.
-He settled close to the present city location and built a little farm, it became a stop on the Island Railway and was known as Duncan’s stop.
+Duncan, Vancouver island, BCThe city of Duncan is named after William Duncan, a pioneer who moved from Ontario to BC in May 1862.
+He arrived in the Cowichan Bay area along with about a hundred other settlers who were looking to settle on Vancouver Island.
+He settled close to the present city location and built a little farm, which became a stop on the Island Railway and was known as Duncan’s stop.
 Read More….

 Gold River

-When the Gold River Village was built in 1965, it was the first all-electric town in Canada and the first in Canada to incorporate underground wiring.
+Vancouver Island Communities, Gold River, Vancouver island, BCWhen the Gold River Village was built in 1965, it was the first all-electric town in Canada and the first in Canada to incorporate underground wiring.
 It was incorporated on August 26, 1965, and received village status on January 1, 1972.
 Gold River is one of the Jewels of Vancouver Island, a must-see area.
-When you visit, I can honestly say, you will not be disappointed.
+When you visit, I can honestly say you will not be disappointed.
 Read More….

 Holberg

-Today, Holberg is a great place to set out on a west coast adventure.
-There are numerous trails that head out in many directions, trails to Shushartie Bay, San Josef Bay, and Cape Scott will give you more than you could ever ask for.
-Ocean kayaking and canoeing are becoming quite popular and the area is perfect for this.
-The potential for eco-tourism in this area is immense and is just beginning but you just wait, this place will become a mecca when it gets.
+Holberg, Vancouver island, BCToday, Holberg is a great place to set out on a West Coast adventure.
+Numerous trails head out in many directions, trails to Shushartie Bay, San Josef Bay, and Cape Scott will give you more than you could ever ask for.
+Ocean kayaking and canoeing are becoming quite popular, and the area is perfect for this.
+The potential for eco-tourism in this area is immense and is just beginning, but just wait, this place will become a mecca when it gets there.
 Read More….

 Jordan River

-The tiny Jordan River Village is located on the West Coast of southern Vancouver Island.
-Jordan River lies about 40 km north of Sooke.
-It is a great place to surf, surfing on Vancouver Island is a cold, wild and rough sport, sometimes the winds can be over 120 km an hour with some mighty waves.
-The water temperatures can be so low that hypothermia can set in very fast, just minutes and poor access to the best surfing beaches make surfing here a challenge for sure.
+Jordan River, Vancouver island, BCThe tiny Jordan River Village is located on the West Coast of southern Vancouver Island.
+The Jordan River lies about 40 km north of Sooke.
+It is a great place to surf, surfing on Vancouver Island is a cold, wild and rough sport; sometimes the winds can be over 120 km an hour with some mighty waves.
+The water temperatures can be so low that hypothermia can set in very fast, just minutes, and poor access to the best surfing beaches makes surfing here a challenge for sure.
 Read More….

 Kyuquot

-kyuquot, Vancouver Island, BCKyuquot must be visited to truly understand the history here.
-You will get a sense of just how long this site has been lived in by the Nuu-chah-nulth people.
+Vancouver Island Communities, Kyuquot, Vancouver Island, BCKyuquot must be visited to truly understand the history here.
+You will get a sense of just how long this site has been inhabited by the Nuu-chah-nulth people.
 You must come to experience their culture.
-At one time Kyuquot had 2 salmon canneries and a whaling station.
-The area had settlers building lives all up and down the area inlets, logging and fishing were going full steam and the canneries were busy.
+At one time, Kyuquot had 2 salmon canneries and a whaling station.
+The area had settlers building lives all up and down the area inlets, logging and fishing were going full steam, and the canneries were busy.
 Read More….

 Ladysmith

-Ladysmith is located on the east side of Vancouver Island, right on the 49th parallel, just south of Nanaimo.
+Ladysmith, Vancouver Island, BCLadysmith is located on the east side of Vancouver Island, right on the 49th parallel, just south of Nanaimo.
 It is a small but very picturesque town that is built on a hillside overlooking the waters of Ladysmith Harbour.
 It is one of the older communities on Vancouver Island.
-In its early days, it was known as Oyster Harbor.
+In its early days, it was known as Oyster Harbour.
 The harbour was at one time just a miner’s camp and shipping port for coal, now its economy runs on tourism.
 Read More….

 Lantzville

-Lantzville is such a pleasant little community, it’s located just north of Nanaimo.
+Vancouver Island Communities, Lanceville, Vancouver Island, BCLantzville is such a pleasant little community; it’s located just north of Nanaimo.
 It was named after Harry Lantz.
 In the late 1800s, he invested heavily in mining here.
 Before the mines were opened, there was not much going on in the area.
-There were just 8 families homesteading along the shores.
-When the mines began operating, there was quite an influx of miners and new settlers, businesses began to spring up to provide services for the mines and to offer trade goods to the miners.
+Just 8 families were homesteading along the shores.
+When the mines began operating, there was quite an influx of miners and new settlers.
+Businesses began to spring up to provide services for the mines and to offer trade goods to the miners.
 Read More….

 Merville